-Rick Santorum, in an interview
+Rick Santorum, in an interview some years back:

 "Every society in the history of man has upheld the institution of marriage as a bond between a man and a woman.
 Why?
 Because society is based on one thing: that society is based on the future of the society.
 And that's what?
 Children.
 Monogamous relationships."